jeanctech/Qwik/Readme.md

-# Qwik + Vite
+# < Qwik />

-## Qwik in CSR mode
+## Qwik in Csr mode

-This starter is using a pure CSR (Client Side Rendering) mode.
+This starter is using a pure Csr (Client Side Rendering) mode.
 This means, that the application is fully bootstrapped in the browser.
-Most of Qwik innovations however take advantage of SSR (Server Side Rendering) mode.
+Most of Qwik innovations however take advantage of Ssr (Server Side Rendering) mode.

 ```ts
 export default defineConfig({